DevExpress-Examples/asp-net-mvc-convert-custom-types-to-from-json/Readme.md

 }
 ```

-The `JavaScriptSerializer.Deserialize` method parse the JSON string in a Controller's Action.
+The `JavaScriptSerializer.Deserialize` method parses the JSON string in a Controller's Action.

 ```csharp
 MyData GetSerializationObject() {